dbt-checkpoint/dbt-checkpoint/HOOKS.md

  * [`check-model-has-tests-by-type`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests-by-type): Check the model has a number of tests by test type.
  * [`check-model-has-tests-by-group`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests-by-group): Check the model has a number of tests from a group of tests.
  * [`check-model-has-tests`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests): Check the model has a number of tests.
+ * [`check-model-parents-and-childs`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-parents-and-childs): Check the model has a specific number (max/min) of parents or/and childs.
  * [`check-model-tags`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-tags): Check the model has valid tags.

 **Script checks:**